-Rationale
+1. Rationale

-At Horwich Parish, we believe the purpose for teaching Religious Education is to prepare pupils for living in a multi-faith society through learning about Christianity and other faiths.
+At Horwich Parish, we believe the purpose for teaching Religious Education is to prepare pupils for living in a multifaith society through learning about Christianity and other faiths and those with no faith.
 The subject offers opportunities for reflection and challenges pupils to consider, analyse and evaluate issues.
-We have adopted the Manchester Diocesan Board of Education syllabus alongside Understanding Christianity developed by Blackburn Diocese as we believe children should be encouraged to reflect upon, develop and affirm their own beliefs, values and attitudes, through an exploration of shared human experiences and of the place and significance of religion in the world today.
+We are following the new Manchester Diocesan Board of Education syllabus which incorporates Understanding Christianity, as we believe children should be encouraged to reflect upon, develop and affirm their own beliefs, values and attitudes, through an exploration of shared human experiences and of the place and significance of religion in the world today.

-Aims
+2. Aims